WEB APP DESIGN CASE STUDY

 • Custom designs are the most popular type of design

 • When getting a new tattoo, 70% of users consider aspects such as the tattoo design and style.
 A relevant portion of users (55%) also considers the choice of the artist as an important step.

 •People look for inspiration through Google images, Instagram, Pinterest, and Facebook.

-•The features that got the most interest are "view artist profile", "artist reviews" and the booking function.
+•The features that garnered the most interest were "view artist profile", "artist reviews" and the booking function.
 Little interest was shown in the possibility to browse featured artists and browse featured designs.

 Example of data collected in the survey

-User interviews allowed me to get in-depth information and stories from users, and investigate deeper on their experience to identify frustrations and needs.
+User interviews allowed me to get in-depth information and stories from users, and investigate deeper into their experience to identify needs and frustrations.
 This was my first time conducting user interviews, and I found the process extremely interesting and enriching, as it helped me gain a deeper understanding of the problem space beyond my personal experience.